UEFA's escalating consequence model in practice: examining the Aston Villa June 2026 decision

 The most operationally immediate consequence of the significant breach finding is the restriction on Aston Villa's List A registration for the 2026/27 UEFA Champions League campaign.
 UEFA confirmed the restriction in its 30 June decision, noting that the specific terms would be published shortly.
 As of the date of this article's publication, those specific terms had not been disclosed.

 List A in UEFA club competitions is the primary squad registration list.
 Clubs typically register up to 25 players on List A for European competition, subject to a minimum number of locally trained players (club-trained and association-trained).
 A restriction on List A reduces the number of players a club can register, creating constraints on squad depth for European competition.
-The restriction does not apply to domestic competition, Villa can register an unlimited number of players for the Premier League under domestic rules.
-It applies only to UEFA competition.
+The UEFA List A restriction does not apply to domestic Premier League registration.
+Villa remains subject to the Premier League’s separate squad registration rules, including the 25-man senior squad list and the treatment of Under-21 players outside that list.
+The restriction applies only to UEFA competition.

 The practical transfer window implication is specific and immediate.
 If Villa's List A registration is restricted, bringing in new senior players during the summer 2026 window may not increase the number of players available for Champions League competition if the restriction is binding.
 A club operating at the maximum of a reduced List A limit cannot bring in an additional senior player without either removing an existing player from List A or the new player failing to add to the European squad.
 This creates a direct interaction between the compliance consequence and the sporting ambitions: Villa cannot simply buy its way to a stronger Champions League squad if the List A restriction is the binding constraint.